DVDphobia/DVDphobia/README.md

 - 👋 Hi, I’m @DVDphobia
-- 👀 I’m interested in Web development/software development
+- 👀 I’m interested in Programming.
-- 🌱 I’m currently learning cpp/Javascript/python
+- 🌱 I’m currently learning cpp/Javascript/python/C
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...